fusion-jena/unit-ontology-review/ReadMe.md

 If individuals should be extracted or new ontologies are to be added:

-* Create a `Nativ Java Store RDF Schema` repository (default name: `units`) in Sesame.
+* Create a `Native Java Store RDF Schema` repository (default name: `units`) in Sesame.
 * Create a configuration file `/analysis/config/config.js` (copy `/analysis/config/config.default.js`) and set the URL of the Sesame SPARQL endpoint.

-Alternativly, one can use the already extracted set of individuals listed under Precomputed Results.
+Alternatively, one can use the already extracted set of individuals listed under Precomputed Results.
 The provided files and folders should then be placed in a subfolder `/res`.

 # Running